sync-on-luma/xebplus-neutrino-loader-plugin/README.md

   * **Unhook Syscalls** - When enabled, neutrino Syscalls will be removed from memory after starting a game.
 This fixes compatibility issues with some titles.
   * **Emulate DVD-DL**- When enabled, neutrino will emulate the data structure of a dual-layer DVD.
 This option is required for DVD9 images that have been modified to fit a DVD5.
   * **Fix Buffer Overrun**- Fixes a compatibility issue present in a very small number of games.
-  * **GSM**- Force the PS2 Graphics Synthesizer to use a specific video mode when running the selected game.
-The available modes are as follows:
+  * **GSM Field Mode**- Force the Graphics Synthesizer to use a specific field scanning mode.
-    * Off - Use the game's default video mode.
+    * Defualt - Use the game's default video mode.
     * Progressive - Use the progressive scan equivalent of the game's default video mode.
 This is 480p for NTSC titles and 576p for PAL.
-    * Progressive 2X - The same as Progressive, but adds line doubling for a higher signal resolution.
-    * Progressive Field-Flipped - The same as Progressive, but the video fields are reversed.
+  * **GSM Frame Mode**- Force the Graphics Synthesizer to use a specific frame height.
-    * Progressive 2X Field-Flipped - The same as Progressive 2X, but the video fields are reversed.
+    * Defualt - Use the game's default video mode.
+    * 240p/288p - Use native 240p.
+    * 480p/576p - Use line-doubled 240p in progressive scan.
+  * **GSM Frame Mode**- Select between three different field-flipping types.
+Chaging this can affect the compatiblity of other GSM settings.

   * **Refresh Artwork** - Immediately delete and re-copy cached artwork for the current game.
 This option is not affected by the current settings mode.

 Closing the context menu will automatically save the currently selected options.